AxolStudio/STLGameDevSite/README.md

 ## Directory

-If you are a developer from the St Louis area, and have projects you would like to share on our site, you can add them to the Directory.
+If you are a developer from the St. Louis area, and have projects you would like to share on our site, you can add them to the Directory.

 ### How to Add a Developer